replenish yourself (pandemic or not)

 #2 Make Small Connections

 We usually think only big connections with others count.
-But even the slightest casual positive interaction connecting you with someone else boosts your sense of well being.
+But even the slightest casual positive interaction connecting you with another boosts your sense of well being.
 It reminds your brain that the world is a safe place.

 These positive, short term interactions are called moments of high quality connections.